Brian Pinkney Papers

 Scope and Content

-The collection contains original artwork for thirteen books that Brian Pinkney illustrated from 1993 to 2013, of which his wife Andrea Davis Pinkney is the author.
-The collection includes drawings, watercolors, artist's dummies of book layouts, page proofs, research, and black and white matted photographs used for reference.
+The collection contains original artwork for books that Brian Pinkney illustrated from 1993 to 2013, of which his wife Andrea Davis Pinkney is the author.
+The collection primary consisted of sketches and process artwork, including drawings, watercolors, artist's dummies of book layouts, page proofs, research, and black and white matted photographs used for reference.

 Language of Materials

-This collection consists of drawings, watercolors, artist's dummies of book layouts, page proofs, and photographs used for reference related to thirteen publications illustrated by Brian Pinkney.
+This collection consists of production material for publications illustrated by Brian Pinkney.

 Gift of Brian Pinkney and Andrea Davis Pinkney

 - Fitzgerald, Ella -- Juvenile literature (Depicted, Person)

 - Ailey, Alvin -- Juvenile literature (Depicted, Person)

 - Banneker, Benjamin, 1731-1806 -- Juvenile literature (Depicted, Person)